zhikaiong2001/tp/docs/UserGuide.md

 Tether is not your typical application that you may download off an app-store and directly launch from your desktop.
 It is an offline application that launches from and runs entirely through your computer's [_Command Line Interface_ (CLI)](https://aws.amazon.com/what-is/cli/#:~:text=A%20command%20line%20interface%20operating%20system%20using%20your%20keyboard) **[1]** which is a medium through which you directly interact with your computer system.

 The way Tether works is, once you set up and launch the application from the CLI (as you will learn below in [Quick Start](#quick-start)), you type-in commands into a [_Graphical User Interface_ (GUI)](https://www.britannica.com/technology/graphical-user-interface) **[2]** to use the application.
 We employ this modus operandi to cut down on visual-noise such as buttons and click-away popups, and allow you to focus your hands only on the keyboard.

 In short, **if you can type fast**, Tether can get your hiring management tasks done faster than traditional GUI apps.

+Further, the data you create on Tether will not be saved in any online platform, but locally in your computer in a [json](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) **[3]** file.
+You may even directly edit your data in this file if need be and the changes will be reflected when you (re)launch Tether.
+The benefit of this is that if you need a quicker way of fixing or updating your data than using commands on our application, the json file is at your disposal.

 Below you will see a listing and explanation of the exact commands you will need to use our available [features](#features).